scheinerman/SimplexTableaux.jl/docs/src/other.md

 * `:no_basis` -- no basis has been established for this tableau.
 * `:feasible` -- the tableau is in a feasible state, but not optimal (rhs is nonnegative).
 * `:infeasible` -- the tableau is in an infeasible state (rhs contains negative values).
-* `:optimal` -- the tableau has reached a global minimization point, This supercedes `:feasible`.
+* `:optimal` -- the tableau has reached a global minimization point.
+This supercedes `:feasible`.
 * `:unbounded` -- the tableau has reached a feasible state, but there are no pivots; the objective function value can be arbitrarily negative.
 This supercedes `:feasible`.